RichardSWheatley/GettingAndCleaningData/CodeBook.md

 >  The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

-> Attribute Information
+> Attribute Information:
     For each record in the dataset it is provided:
      - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
      - Triaxial Angular velocity from the gyroscope.
      - A 561-feature vector with time and frequency domain variables.
      - Its activity label.
      - An identifier of the subject who carried out the experiment.

   Inside the folder _/UCI HAR Dataset/_ from the above zip file above is a ".README.txt" The following is an excerpt that describes the variables.'features_info.txt': Shows information about the variables used on the feature vector.